-To address the risks related to cyber attacks and information security, the FCC Group has an operational unit responsible for preventing, detecting, analysing and mitigating factors related to security events, such as intrusion, attacks, etc., as well as an Information Security Management System designed in line with international standards, and that has received third party certification for certain business areas.
-The FCC Group also has an internal policy for complying with the requirements of the data protection regulations, in addition to those responsible for this function both in the business units and at a corporate level.
+In view of the increase in cyberthreats, the FCC Group has an operational unit with the function of preventing, detecting, analysing and mitigating factors related to security events, such as intrusion, attacks, etc., as well as an Information Security Management System, with specific training given to employees with access to technological resources.
+The FCC Group has an internal policy for complying with the requirements of data protection regulations, as well as persons responsible for this function both in the business units and at corporate level.